FortinetCloudCSE/fortiweb-security-foundations-201/content/04chapter/02Task2.md

 |----------------------------| ----
 | **Goal**                   | Use SQLMAP to find Vulnerability
 | **Task**                   | Activate SQLMAP and scan Juice Shop
-| **Verify task completion** | After FortiWeb block mode is disabled, SQLMAP should identify that get parameter 'q' is vulnerable
+| **Verify task completion** | After FortiAppSec block mode is disabled, SQLMAP should identify that get parameter 'q' is vulnerable

 Now that we know what the Database type is, we can use sqlmap to see if we can get some "Juicy" information (pun intended).
 You could just run SQLMAP initially to find the vulnerability, but It would take much longer without an idea of what you were looking for.